Possible Ways Forward: Pregnant During Apprenticeship

 Where to Go from Here?

-It may be advisable to inform all parties involved about your pregnancy as soon as possible to adjust your vocational training as efficiently as possible.
+It may be advisable to inform all parties involved about your pregnancy as soon as possible so that your vocational training can be adjusted as efficiently as possible.
 This way, everyone can adapt well and plan for absences early.

 Whom to tell first: